-Having a playing bench is going to be an important part of your FPL strategy during busy schedules (like we have now).
+Having a playing bench is going to be an important part of your FPL strategy, especially during busy schedules.
 When there are many midweek games, Champions League, and league cups, we usually see a lot of rotation from managers and that is a nightmare for FPL players.

 This is when having proper bench players is worthy.
 That’s why we prepared for you this FPL Bench Order Guide.

 So, let’s dive deeper into how the bench of your FPL team should look like and how you should sort the players.

 The rotation and busy schedules in Premier League are connected terms in the FPL Community.
 But there is one thing you must realize.

 There is so little time to rest for the players that almost every player will be rotated.
 There will be unexpected benchings every gameweek.